 The Government of North Macedonia has extended the deadline for applications in a procedure for granting a water concession for the construction of the Čebren hydropower plant (HPP) on the river Crna and the operation of existing HPP Tikveš.

 The initial deadline was April 3.
-It was extended by the Ministry of Environment and Physical Planning until June 5.
+It was extended by the Ministry of Environment and Physical Planning until June 5, and afterwards to December 18.

 The indicative capacity of HPP Čebren is 333 MW while the investment is estimated at EUR 570 million.